 Physical, mental, and emotional health are all interrelated.
 Therefore, after you improve your physical health, your emotional and mental well being should see a change too.

-How to Facilitate Weight Loss With Intuitive Eating
+How to Facilitate Intuitive Eating Weight Loss

 Though weight loss is not the goal of intuitive eating, it is possible to use it to facilitate weight loss if you make tiny and conscious adjustments.

 A 2019 study compared intuitive eating, conventional diet programs, and nonintervention controls.
-Researchers found that there was a weight loss effect on both the intuitive eating groups as well as conventional diet groups, which shows that intuitive eating can be an effective and practical means to control weight.
-[5]
+Researchers found that there was a weight loss effect on both the intuitive eating groups as well as conventional diet groups, which shows that intuitive eating can be an effective and practical means to control weight.5

 If both conventional diets and eating intuitively can result in weight loss, it would make logical sense to choose the method that results in better health.
 Intuitive eating aims to nourish your body and get it into a healthy state by improving your relationship with food and effectively nourishing your body.
 These are exactly the tools you need to lose weight in a sustainable way.

 Sustainable means that when you lose the weight, you are able to keep it off.
 You might quickly lose weight with other diet programs like keto, but eventually, the weight will return unless you stick to the diet.
 These diets often go to extremes as well by over-restricting calories or even cutting out whole food groups.
 With intuitive eating, you do not go to drastic measures to attempt weight loss but instead adopt a new method of eating and lifestyle.
-Though weight loss is not the goal, intuitive eating weight loss is a desirable way to shed extra weight.
+Though weight loss is not the goal, intuitive eating is a desirable way to shed extra weight.

 Keep in mind as well that you do not need to necessarily overhaul your current lifestyle.
 Small, daily changes to your current habits will help you get closer to your health goals.
 Doing this will also be far less overwhelming, and you’ll be a lot less likely to quit intuitive eating due to burnout.